SpookyEngineer/JSON-Formatter/README.md

 ## Overview

 The JSON Formatter is a Python application that allows users to paste JSON text and format it into a more readable structure.
 It provides a graphical user interface (GUI) built with Tkinter, enabling users to easily input, format, search, and copy formatted JSON.
+**I created this program to format JSON objects locally as to not risk the leaking of sensitive data.**

 ## Prepackaged Executables
 There are artifacts available in the Actions tab, one for Windows and one for Linux (Ubuntu).